What is Minyan?

 For millennial couples in committed, long-term relationships, currently with or without newborn babies.

 |Bringing Purpose to the Party||How do we as parents make the B’nai Mitzvah experience truly meaningful in a city where materialistic expectations run high?
 This Minyan is for current 6th and 7th grade RSS and Religious School parents who may be struggling with how to create a poignant Jewish experience for their children when so often the actual celebration becomes more about DJs and Swag Bags.
 Parents will discuss both their ideas for creating a meaningful event as well as some of the obstacles they face.
 At each meeting parents will explore different dilemmas such as issues of expense, competition among tweens to throw the best, biggest, and most fun-filled party, kids who don’t (yet) feel connected to Judaism, struggles with who to invite, and any other issue we raise together.||Monthly, Wednesdays at 7:00pm

 You must be a member of Congregation Rodeph Sholom to join.
 When registration opens, you will be asked to offer your top two choices of Minyanim, and please make sure you are able to attend all of the listed meeting dates and times for them.
 If you need any assistance, email email@example.com.

 When I submit my desired Minyan(im) requests, am I guaranteed a spot in one of them?

-We will do everything we can to ensure you get one of your top three choices.
+We will do everything we can to ensure you get one of your top two choices.
 We will be placing people on a first-come-first-serve basis and will notify you about your Minyan within 48 hours of your request.